ValeriaVF/Twitter-Sentiment-Analysis-Using-NLP/README.md

 ###### Image by SurveySensum

 ## Overview
 Understanding brand and product reputation is difficult when only provided customer survey and review data.
 However, there is an abundance of social media responses to products and brands on various platforms.
-With these unoffical reviews and preferences towards products via tweets from Twitter, we can derive an overall sentiment towards your brand and products.
+With these unofficial reviews and preferences towards products via tweets from Twitter, we can derive an overall sentiment towards your brand and products.

-We are VIAGogo that can provide you with our state-of-the-art machine learning model that can rate the sentiment of tweets based on users who tweet about your brand.
-We can provide you with a real-time graph showing the trends of user sentiment towards your brand and products.
+Our comany, ViaGoGo, can provide you with a state-of-the-art machine learning model that rates the product and brand sentiment based on users who tweet about your brand.
+We can provide you with real-time graphs showing the trends of user sentiment towards your brand and products.

 ## Business Issue

 Companies have little insight into their overall brand reputation on social media platforms.
-Twitter has the ability to prodivde real-time, accurate analysis of brand reputaiton based on the sentiment analysis of tweets on Twitter.
-The word cloud below is an example of of how Twitter users are talking about Google and Apple:
+Twitter can provide real-time, accurate analysis of brand reputation based on the sentiment analysis of tweets on Twitter.
+The word cloud below is an example of how Twitter users are talking about Google and Apple:

 <img width="965" alt="Wordcloud" src="https://user-images.githubusercontent.com/79488205/154538264-a0b97af9-dbae-4081-a2e6-bac438df0994.png">